dm-academy/aitm-labs/Lab 06/06-tech-lab.md

 #Lab 06

 In this lab, you will assemble into your teams and install the open source monitoring tool Nagios in a client-server configuration.

-YOU WILL BE GRADED ON THIS LAB.
-It is due by Sunday, March 22.
+You will feedback issues detected in Nagios back into the Kanban system.

 > **Some notes on working as a group**